 – If it’s a web wallet, does the address begin with HTTPS?
 That offers greater security than an HTTP wallet.

-- How secure is authentication?
-Does it offer two-factor authentication (username and password plus some piece of information only you have)?
+– How secure is authentication?
+Does it provide two-factor authentication (username and password plus some piece of information only you have)?

 – Does it have a multi-signature feature (if you want to use a wallet with multiple owners)?

 – Is the wallet “hierarchical deterministic” (HD), meaning it will always use a new Bitcoin address to receive payments and so enhance the security of your money?